bjcworth/BitcoinPriceAPI/README.md

 ### `dotnet build BitcoinPriceAPI.sln --configuration Release`

-## Upon successful build, run the following to change directory
+## Upon successful build, run the following to change directory to the Release:

 ### `cd bin\Release\.net5.0`

-## Run the following to launch the app on localhost
+## Run the following to launch the app on localhost:

 ### `dotnet BitcoinPriceAPI.dll`